lumirlumir/npm-textlint-rule-allowed-uris/README.md

 ### Only URIs are inspected?

 No!
-We check not only for URIs, but also for **local paths**!
+We check not only for URIs, but also for **local paths**.
 Below patterns are inspected too.

 ```text
 README.md (Relative path)